 Relevant Sections of the Criminal Code

-- of an indictable offence and liable to imprisonment for a term of not more than five years; or
+- is guilty of an indictable offence and liable to imprisonment for a term not exceeding five years; or

-- of an offence punishable on summary conviction.
+- is guilty of an offence punishable on summary conviction.

-(3) No person shall be convicted of an offence under this section if the conduct that forms the subject-matter of the charge serves the public good and does not extend beyond what serves the public good.
+(6) No person shall be convicted of an offence under this section if the acts that are alleged to constitute the offence serve the public good and do not extend beyond what serves the public good.

-- it is a question of law whether the conduct serves the public good and whether there is evidence that the conduct alleged goes beyond what serves the public good, but it is a question of fact whether the conduct does or does not extend beyond what serves the public good; and
+- it is a question of law whether an act serves the public good and whether there is evidence that the act alleged goes beyond what serves the public good, but it is a question of fact whether the act does or does not extend beyond what serves the public good; and

 - the motives of an accused are irrelevant.